2025 brought some important changes to the GRESB Real Estate Assessment.

 Just look to Europe as an example.
 For development projects in the UK, Biodiversity Net Gain (BNG) requirements are mandatory.
 The Corporate Sustainability Reporting Directive (CSRD) is mandatory for around 50,000 companies in the EU.

-3. Nature-related risks can turn into financial risks
+3. Nature-related risks can lead to financial loss

 When nature-related risks go unchecked, it can have serious consequences for your property.

 Operationally, you could face building damage, disrupting operations and increasing maintenance costs.
-When it comes to landscaping, less sustainable choices can result in higher costs for pest management and water usage.
+When it comes to landscaping, less sustainable choices can result in higher water consumption or energy usage.

 Nature has an impact on tenant experience as well.
-Nature-based solutions can contribute to better indoor air quality, mental health, and overall satisfaction.
-Because of this, tenants are often willing to pay more for a building that takes these things into consideration.
+Sustainability performance can contribute to better indoor air quality, mental health, and overall satisfaction.
+Because of this, tenants are often willing to pay more for buildings with green building certifications.

 Waiting to implement a biodiversity strategy may put you at risk of regulatory fines down the line.
 The TNFD’s recommendations are not mandatory right now.
 But with future regulations looking likely – why not be proactive and manage risks to your assets now?